maximomartinezsoria/iPhone-landing-page/README.md

 # iPhone Selling Landing Page
-Pretty much since I started my career a software engineer, I wondered how are Apple landing pages made.
-So, I decided it'd be a fun weekend project.
+Pretty much since I started my career as a software engineer, I've wondered how Apple's landing pages are made.
+So, I decided it would be a fun weekend project.

 ## Local development
 1. Install packages with yarn: `yarn`